 Join us for this spectacular 12-day journey featuring a nine‑night exclusively chartered cruise to Antarctica, Earth’s last frontier.
-Cruise aboard the intimate L’Austral, one of the finest vessels in Antarctic waters, combining innovative design with personalized service and featuring private balconies in 95% of the 110 deluxe, ocean‑view Suites and Staterooms.
+Cruise aboard the intimate Le Boreal or L’Austral, one of the finest vessels in Antarctic waters, combining innovative design with personalized service and featuring private balconies in 95% of the 110 deluxe, ocean‑view Suites and Staterooms.
 Experience the White Continent in its unspoiled state—fantastically shaped icebergs, turquoise glaciers, bustling penguin rookeries and breaching whales.
 Accompanied by the ship’s expert team of naturalists, board sturdy Zodiac watercraft for excursions ashore and observe Antarctica’s abundant wildlife.

 Complimentary alcoholic & nonalcoholic beverages are included throughout the cruise!